 Courts also have been known to grant a new trial when it is believed that the defendant’s constitutional rights were violated, such as the right to remain silent, or when the waiver of a constitutional right was not done voluntarily.

-Obviously, you need a talented, experienced criminal defense lawyer to pursue a Motion for a New Trial.
+First, you need a skilled, experienced criminal defense lawyer to pursue a Motion for a New Trial.
 The legal issues are complex, and prosecutors fight against these motions very hard.
-In some cases, the process can take years to complete.
+Judges are not enthusiastic about reopening closed cases.
+In some cases, even if you have a basis to proceed, the process can take years to complete.

 It makes sense to consult a lawyer who has experience with criminal cases and in vacating convictions.
-Call us and we can discuss your case and your options.
+If your case was in a Massachusetts court, call us and we can discuss your case and your options.
 Consults are free.